markdidio7/assessment_repository/README.md

                 }
             }

-            // Returns data within a completion to be used later in a closures completion(shows)
+            // Returns data within a completion to be used later within the closure. completion(shows)

         }.resume()